utkarsh122u/V-Hybrid-Predictor/README.md

 ---

+### How to Run
+1. Make sure each and every file given in this git directory in your folder
+2. Make sure to download all the packages and libraries mentioned in requirements.txt
+3. go to the terminal and run following command:

+>streamlit run 'Tomato Hybrid Predictor.py'

+---
 Developed with ❤️ using Streamlit (FRONTEND) & Deep Learning (ANN) in Python
 ---
 AI Hybridization Algorithm | Tomato Genomics | Genetic Distance Model | Utkarsh Pandey